boazbk/crypto/lec_21_obfuscation.md

 All these applications and more could in principle be solved by a single general tool known as _virtual black-box (VBB) secure software obfuscation_.
 In fact, such an obfuscation is a general tool that can also be directly used to yield public key encryption, fully homomorphic encryption, zero knowledge proofs, secure function evaluation, and many more applications.

-We will now give  the definition of VBB secure obfuscation and prove the central result about it, which is unfortunately that secure VBB obufscators do not exist.
+We will now give  the definition of VBB secure obfuscation and prove the central result about it, which is unfortunately that secure VBB obfuscators do not exist.
-We will then talk about the relaxed notion of _indistinguishablity obfuscators_ (IO) - this object turn out to be good enough for many of the above applications and whether it exists is one of the most exciting open questions in cryptography at the moment.
+We will then talk about the relaxed notion of _indistinguishablity obfuscators_ (IO) - this object turns out to be good enough for many of the above applications and whether it exists is one of the most exciting open questions in cryptography at the moment.
 We will survey some of the research on this front.

-Lets define a _compiler_ to be an efficient (i.e., polynomial time) possibly probabilistic map $\mathcal{O}$ that takes a Boolean circuit $C$ on $n$ bits of input and outputs a Boolean circuit $C'$ that also takes $n$ input bits and computes the same function; i.e., $C(x)=C'(x)$ for every $x\in\{0,1\}^n$.
+Let's define a _compiler_ to be an efficient (i.e., polynomial time) possibly probabilistic map $\mathcal{O}$ that takes a Boolean circuit $C$ on $n$ bits of input and outputs a Boolean circuit $C'$ that also takes $n$ input bits and computes the same function; i.e., $C(x)=C'(x)$ for every $x\in\{0,1\}^n$.
 (If $\mathcal{O}$ is probabilistic then this should happen for every choice of its coins.)
 This might seem a strange definition, since it even allows the trivial compiler $\mathcal{O}(C)=C$.
 That is OK, since later we will require additional properties such as the following: